Learn Salem’s History

 1840

-Charles Lenox Remond and William Lloyd Garrison attend the World Anti-Slavery Conference in London.
+Salem native and abolitionist advocate Charles Lenox Remond, in the company of William Lloyd Garrison, attended the World Anti-Slavery Conference in London.

 A old colored illustration of the Philips School in Salem MA